kemonomachi/experhash/README.md

 ddHash is a double dHash, one row-wise and one column-wise.

-All hash functions return `{:ok, hash}` on success, where hash is a binary.
-For aHash and dHash, the hash is 64 bits (8 bytes), for ddHash it is 128 bits (16 bytes).
+All hash functions return `{:ok, hash}` on success, where hash is a binary with four possible sizes.
+For aHash and dHash, the sizes are 64, 256, 1024, and 4096 bits.
+For ddHash, the sizes are 128, 512, 2048, and 8192 bits.
+Each function name ends with the hash size, like `a_hash_64` and `dd_hash_128`.

 On error, all functions return `{:error, {error_type, reason}`.